The Mind of Christ in His World: Part 1 (5)

 Wait for it

 As I journal, other Scriptures will come to mind, shedding even more light on my experience and reminding me of other, complementary attributes of God or aspects of His will.
-If I wait long enough, listening carefully for the prompting of God’s Spirit, He may even put me in mind of specific attitudes from which I need to repent, or new courses of action I might take to know His steadfast love and faithfulness more consistently.
-My journal notes have provided useful reflections to return to, and even to augment, over the years, as the Lord continues to show me more and more of His beauty, goodness, and truth by speaking to me everywhere.
+If I wait long enough, listening carefully for the prompting of God’s Spirit, He may even put me in mind of specific attitudes of which I need to repent, or new courses of action I might take to know His steadfast love and faithfulness or to serve Him more consistently.
+Over the years, my journal notes have provided useful reflections to return to, and even to augment, as the Lord continues to show me more and more of His beauty, goodness, and truth by speaking to me everywhere.

 1. Do you practice meditation on Scripture?
 How do you do that?
 Why?
 What benefit do you gain for the renewing of your mind from meditating on the mind of Christ in His Word?